Direct probing of the simulation complexity of open quantum many-body dynamics: Results

-where $H$ is the Hamiltonian of $S$, and the subtraction of $\braket{L_k^\dagger L_k }$ is due to the normalisation after applying $e^{- \frac{1}{2} L_k^{\dagger} L_k \delta t}$.
-This is the only part of the algorithm that must be implemented on a quantum device.
+where the subtraction of $\braket{L_k^\dagger L_k }$ is due to the normalisation after applying $e^{- \frac{1}{2} L_k^{\dagger} L_k \delta t}$.
+In the case of Markovian dynamics, $H = H_S$ is the system Hamiltonian and $L_k$ is introduced in Eq. \ref{eq:lind_explicit}.
+For non-Markovian dynamics, $H = \hat{H}_{\mathrm{pm}}$ and $L_k = \alpha_k \hat{a}_k$ in Eq. \ref{eq:lindd_pm}.
 For each trajectory, we start from an initial state $\ket{\psi(0)}$ which we evolve under Eq.~\ref{eq:Heff} by using the QITE algorithm \cite{motta2020determining} until the jump time.
 This process is repeated until the final simulation time $T$ is reached, generating a single trajectory.
 Observable quantities are then estimated by averaging over many such trajectories.